Malaysia's US$1.8 billion mega project with China Railway falls through

 READ: From conception to termination - Timeline of KL-Singapore HSR project over 8 years

-IWH-CREC, the developer in the joint venture, had paid a 1.24 billion ringgit deposit and advance to the government last year to allow them to start work on Bandar Malaysia.
+IWH-CREC, the developer in the joint venture, had paid an RM1.24 billion deposit and advance to the government last year to allow them to start work on Bandar Malaysia.

-That go-ahead prompted IWH to plan for a listing in the first half of 2021 to raise at least 5 billion ringgit.
+That go-ahead prompted IWH to plan for a listing in the first half of 2021 to raise at least RM5 billion.

-TRX City said it remained committed to the project, and that "any future business and commercialization plans will take into account market conditions and the national socio-economic agenda".
+TRX City said it remained committed to the project, and that "any future business and commercialisation plans will take into account market conditions and the national socio-economic agenda".

 China Railway Group will continue to work closely with TRX City in any future co-operation in the country, the statement said.